Academic Requirements

 Transfer Students

-Transcript Evaluations are conducted as part of the admissions and enrollment process by the Admissions Office.
-Questions about these evaluations should be directed to “Brian P. Kenny” <brian.p.kenny@camden.rutgers.edu>.
+Transcript evaluations are conducted as part of the admissions and enrollment process by the Admissions Office.
+Questions about these evaluations should be directed to admissions@camden.rutgers.edu.

 A maximum of 60 credits transfer from two-year colleges.
 The maximum number of credits accepted from a four-year college is 90 but students must earn a minimum of 30 credits from Rutgers Camden and meet all of our general education and major requirements for a degree.